SimonHansul/AmphiDEB/README.md

 ### v 0.2.3

 - Default increasing log-logistic response is changed from $1/LL2(x,p)$ to $1-log(LL2(x, p))$.
 Results in more plausible y-values for common value of slope $b$, if the same priors are used for all PMoAs.
+- Type of drc model used for sublethal effects can be changed through paramter `p.spc.drcmodel_sublethal` (1 = log-logistic, 2  = linear with threshold).